begriffs/angular-paginate-anything/README.md

 ```

 In short your server parses the `Range` header to find the zero-based
 start and end item.
-It includes a `Content-Range` header in the response
+It includes a `Content-Range` header in the
-saying the range it chooses to return, along with the total items after
+response disclosing the range it chooses to return, along with the
-a slash, where total items can be "*" meaning unknown or infinite.
+total items after a slash, where total items can be "*" meaning
+unknown or infinite.

 To do all this header stuff you'll need to enable CORS on your server.
 In a Rails app you can do this by adding the following to `config/application.rb`: